- Developers

 SwiftKey Keyboard is from Microsoft.
 The app uses artificial intelligence and machine learning.
 It learns from the way users use it.

-The app adjusts to your writing style and suggests the next words.
-Users can type in 5 languages without adjusting settings.
+The app adjusts to your writing style and suggests the following words.
+Users can type in 5 languages without changing settings.
 In total, the app supports over 200 languages.

 Gboard is from Google.
-It’s a fast app, furthermore, it offers several features.
+It’s a fast app that offers several features.
 Gesture typing, voice typing, and word suggestions are just some of the features.
 Even more important is that the app offers hundreds of emojis, stickers, and GIFs.

 A highly popular app, Bitmoji enables users to create their own emoji sets.
-It can be used easily with other messaging apps by accessing the keyboard settings.
+Accessing the keyboard settings can be used easily with other messaging apps.
 Furthermore, there are both Android and iOS versions.

 After users create their own emojis, they can send them to others using the Gboard app.
 Users can link it to iOS iMessage.
 Linking with Snapchat provides additional features.